 650. Seminar in Guidance.
 (5).
 Pr., Permission of Instructor.

 Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations.
+(Required for AA).

 656. Research and Evaluation in Counseling and Guidance.
 (5).
 Pr., Permission of Instructor.